Freezer Giving Off A Burning Smell? This Could Be Why

 New freezers can smell like burning due to manufacturing residue

-Moreover, the first time you use your freezer, the compressor has to run longer than usual to lower the internal temperature.
-As you can imagine, this can generate a lot of heat, which could explain the smell.
+Additionally, the first time you use your freezer, the compressor has to run longer than usual to lower the internal temperature.
+As a result, it generates a lot of heat, which could also explain the burning smell from freezers.

-So, if your freezer is new, try waiting for a couple of days until the smell wears off.
-You may be able to get rid of the odor faster by cleaning your appliance with equal parts of vinegar and water.
+So, if your freezer is new, try waiting a couple of days until the smell disappears.
+You can get rid of the odor faster by cleaning your appliance with equal parts of vinegar and water.

-Then, I recommend placing an open box of baking soda in your freezer, as this ingredient can absorb bad odors.
+Then, I recommend placing an open box of baking soda in your freezer, as it can absorb bad odors.

-But, if the smell persists, please keep reading.
+But if the freezer burning smell persists, please keep reading.

-You see, sometimes keeping the power cord tangled or pressed at a weird angle against the wall could be enough to damage it.
+Now, let’s inspect your freezer’s power cord, as sometimes keeping it tangled or pressed at a weird angle against the wall could be enough to damage it and cause a burning smell.
+It’s also common for rodents like mice to chew through the cords.

 Freezer power cord